Page Reviewed / Updated - Mar. 2015

 Understanding how veterans can pay for assisted living and the care services received therein is a little complicated.
 It is helpful to break the cost of assisted living into different components.
 Most assisted living communities will bill veterans for care services separately from room and from board costs.
 Most communities also permit residents to receive outside assistance with care services.

-There are also programs that help pay for assisted living that are not limited only to veterans.
-Read our guide to paying for assisted living here.
-For assistance finding affordable assisted living,click here.
+There are also programs that help pay for assisted living which are not specifically for veterans.
+Read our guide to paying for assisted living.
+For assistance finding affordable assisted living, click here.

-Adult Foster Homes might best be envisioned as small versions of assisted living communities.
-Typically this type of residence care for a maximum of 4-6 individuals and provide many of the same types of services as larger assisted living residences though typically with fewer organized recreational activities.
-Adult Foster Homes are also less expensive.
+Adult foster homes can be envisioned as small assisted living communities.
+Typically this type of residence cares for a maximum of 6 individuals and provide many of the same types of services as larger assisted living residences though typically with fewer organized recreational activities.
+Adult foster homes are less expensive than assisted living residences.

 In this section, in addition to home medical care, we have included other human-based, support services that help a veteran remain living at home.

-Personal Care can best be described as non-medical assistance with the activities or the instrumental activities of daily living.
+Personal Care can be described as non-medical assistance with the activities or the instrumental activities of daily living.
 Assistance performing activities such as bathing, maintaining personal hygiene and eating or in the preparation of meals is provided.
-There are large areas of overlap between Personal Care and Medical Home Care and often times Home Care professionals also provide Personal Care during their visits.
-However, Home Care professionals have higher levels of medical training and are therefore more costly to employ.
+There are large areas of overlap between personal care and medical home care and often times home care professionals also provide personal care during their visits.
+However, home care professionals have higher levels of medical training and are therefore more costly to employ.

 Another option is non-military, non-profit assistance.
 An organization called Cleaning for Heroes coordinates cleaning services on a national level to help disabled and elderly veterans by providing free cleaning and minor home maintenance services.